 While Google doesn’t explicitly penalize AI-generated content, there are certain limitations to these tools that you should keep in mind.

-These tools work by “learning” information based on what users ask — meaning it’s only really as smart as the data we give it.
-With this in mind, the biggest limitations for AI are those pieces that make for authentic and original content: context, tone, voice, readability and nuance.
+These tools work by “learning” information based on what users ask – meaning it’s only really as smart as the data we give it.
+With this in mind, the biggest limitation of AI is those pieces that make for authentic and original content: Context, tone, voice, readability, and nuance.

 In short, AI writing tools are just that – tools for idea generation or to get a quick definition.
 But when it comes to critical thinking, decision-making, and writing the best content, AI content simply can’t compete, especially when it comes to writing quality content for complex topics.

-1. Start with a quality content marketing strategy
+1. Do: Start with a quality content marketing strategy

 • What are your content marketing goals?